Severance Pay Calculator (Multi-Country)

 Last Updated:

-Estimate severance pay across jurisdictions: USA, UK, Canada, South Africa, and Australia — with the correct formula for each country.
+Calculate statutory severance pay for USA, UK, Canada, South Africa, and Australia — with the correct legal formula for each jurisdiction.

 💼 Severance Pay Calculator (Multi-Country)